Most Popular Chinese Search Engines in 2023

 Bing in China is appreciated because you can have access to a western search engine without using a VPN.
 However, it must be noted that Bing can still operate in the country because of its cooperation with the government.
 Therefore, the search results you will find on Bing are filtered by local censorship.

-Therefore, while planning a strategy for the Chinese market, it is important to become familiar with the different search engines available to understand which ones resonate with your audience and to use them to achieve maximum exposure.
+Therefore, while planning a strategy for the Chinese market, it is important to understand how Chinese users interact with the web when choosing which search engines resonate with your audience and to use them to achieve maximum exposure.